ronaldoussoren/pyobjc/docs/api/module-PyObjCTools.KeyValueCoding.rst

    --------------------------- -------------------------------------------------------
    ``distinctUnionOfArrays``   Use the rest of the keypath to fetch the value of
                                each item, which must be a sequence.
-Those sequences are merged into an array with distict values.
+Those sequences are merged into an array with distinct values.
    --------------------------- -------------------------------------------------------
    ``distinctUnionOfObjects``  Use the rest of the keypath to fetch the value of
                                each item and return an array with all distinct